tinalexander/tinalexander.github.io/notes/2024/candidates-excerpts.md

 >
 > And understand, as a result of our negotiations, the government will also pay less, then, for prescription drugs.
 And think about what that means in terms of paying — helping taxpayers save money, whether or not they take these medications.

+## Harris in San Francisco on August 11

+- **Date:** August 11, 2024
+- **Location:** San Francisco, CA
+- **Source:** [transcript](https://www.whitehouse.gov/briefing-room/speeches-remarks/2024/08/11/remarks-by-vice-president-harris-at-a-political-event-in-san-francisco-ca/) by White House

+> And now, in state after state, laws have been proposed and passed to punish women, to criminalize doctors.
+>
+> You know, in Texas that law provides prison for life.
+Understand what’s happening in our country: laws with no exception, even for rape or incest.
+>
+> ...
+>
+> And the reality is that if Donald Trump were to win this election, he would sign a national abortion ban.
+And if a national abortion ban is in play, California and many other states that have protected the right will not be immune.

 ## Harris in Las Vegas on August 10

 - **Date:** August 10, 2024